In this article today, we are going to discuss different Trekking Season in Nepal.

-Early December is usually less crowd, which makes it a good trekking season.
+Early December is usually less crowded, which makes it a good trekking season.

-As we know, the Christmas time is cold, but this is the holiday season in countries like Japan and Australia which means the people from those countries dominate flights and hotels.
+As we know, Christmastime is cold, but this is the holiday season in countries like Japan and Australia which means the people from those countries dominate flights and hotels.

 February will still be cold and the pattern changes as the spring trekking season of March and April approaches.

-The Middle Hills, especially around Pokhara, are full of haze in the months of April and May, but the high country is clear.
+The Middle Hills, especially around Pokhara, is full of haze in the months of April and May, but the high country is clear.

 No matter the weather pattern during any season, the best season for trekking in Nepal is subject to personal preference.